 2 is the minor version.

-A Patch version release is often the most common.
-Patches indicate changes to the underlying code that should be invisible to those consuming it.
+A Patch version release is the most common.
+Patches indicate changes to the module code that should be invisible to those consuming it.
 These sorts of changes include (but are not limited to): bugfixes, security vulnerability patches, and performance optimizations.